 As part of the MFA program, DoVA hosts a lively visiting artist program under the auspices of the Open Practice Committee (OPC).
 In addition The University of Chicago provides an enormously rich intellectual environment full of engaging lectures and workshops in all areas of study.
 Our students are often interested in events hosted by the Center for Gender Studies, the Center for the Study of Race, Politics, and Culture, the Mass Culture Studies Workshop, the Department of Cinema and Media Studies, and the Department of Art History.

-DoVA has offered a number of faculty led trips to visit museums and galleries outside of Chicago; past trips have included New York City, Delhi, Athens and Kassel (for documenta 14), Münster (for Skulptur Projekte 2017), Beijing, Shanghai, and Cuba.
-Future classes may visit Los Angeles or Mexico City.
+DoVA has offered a number of faculty led trips to visit museums and galleries outside of Chicago; past trips have included New York City, Delhi, Athens and Kassel (for documenta 14), Münster (for Skulptur Projekte 2017), Beijing, Shanghai, Mexico City, and Cuba.
 Sponsored, faculty-led travel is contingent upon funding.
 Students have also received competitive grants from UChicagoGRAD for self-organized trips to Detroit and New York.